NFC Payments: Everything You Need To Know About Contactless Payments

 How Customers Pay With NFC

-How To Accept NFC Payments
+How to Accept NFC Payments

-You need an NFC-enabled reader to accept NFC payments, but that’s only one part of the equation.
-Your credit card processing plan has to accept digital e-wallet payments as well.
-Most but not all merchant account providers do this.
+Most (but not all) merchant account providers do this.
 Typically, processing fees for NFC payments are the same as regular card-present payments.
 Exact pricing will vary depending on your specific merchant account and plan.

 Learn more about credit card fees and how they work